-If there is anything you do not understand, or you are concerned about any part of the procedure, or are worried after your treatment, contact:
+If there is anything you do not understand, or you are concerned or worried about any part of the treatment, contact:

-Russells Hall Hospital Eye Clinic on:

-01384 456111 ext.
-3633 (9am to 4.30pm, Monday to Friday)
+The Urgent Referral Clinic team at Russells Hall Hospital Eye Clinic on 01384 456111 ext.
+3633.

-Ophthalmology Department Russells Halls Hospital

 Eye emergency, out of hours